 Structural biology projects can be challenging and protracted, often taking months or even years to complete.
 Most agencies are reluctant to fund structural biology projects if there is not a good likelihood for success.
 That means that convincing preliminary data need to be generated.
 In the case of X-ray crystallography, it is usually required to show that well diffracting crystals are at hand.
 For NMR spectroscopy, it is usually required to show that a well behaved sample is available in sufficient quantities and that initial NMR spectra are of high quality.

-Please contact the CSB director for any inquiries.
+Please contact us for any inquiries.